-The Greatest Showman hasn't died down in popularity since its Dec.
-8 premiere, and features a cast of known singing talents, from Hugh Jackman to Zendaya.
+The Greatest Showman hasn't died down in popularity since its 2017 release, in fact it's only gotten more popular since it's been available to stream at home.
+The musical features a cast of known singing talents, from Hugh Jackman to Zendaya.
 But one role in particular delivered a challenge: that of Jenny Lind, aka The Swedish Songbird, a famous opera singer who captures the attention of American showman P.T.
 Barnum.

 Lind is a real historical figure who did indeed work with the real-life Barnum in 1850.
 In the film, she's played by Swedish actress Rebecca Ferguson, who is perhaps best known to English-speaking audiences for her roles in Mission: Impossible — Rogue Nation and The Girl on the Train.
 But is that really the actress blasting out mind-blowing vocals in Benj Pasek and Justin Paul's gorgeous ballad "Never Enough"?

 The answer is no. Ferguson does have a background in music, having attended Adolf Fredrik's Music School in Stockholm, which apparently puts a strong focus on choral music.
 But for the film, Jenny Lind's powerful vocals are provided by the singer Loren Allred.